What is Neuro Physiotherapy

 - Exercise: exercises to build strength, endurance, coordination and balance.

-Following the discharge from hospital, the rehabilitation may be continues at a clinic, community based rehabilitation centre or at home as the patient’s condition demands.
+Following the discharge from hospital, the rehabilitation may continue at a clinic, community-based rehabilitation center or at home as the patient’s condition demands.
 The Therapist and family members work in close coordination to achieve desired result.
-The exercises are mainly to reduce the tone of hypertonic muscles, which may include inhibitatory techniques and stretching exercises, facilitate the under working muscles through facilitatory technique, PNF and reinforcement techniques.
-Muscle stimulator can be used in early stages for weak muscles.
+The exercises are mainly to reduce the tone of hypertonic muscles, which may include inhibitory techniques and stretching exercises, facilitating the underworking muscles through facilitatory technique, PNF and reinforcement techniques.
+Muscle stimulators can be used in early stages for weak muscles.
 A holistic treatment approach considering the patient as a whole, incorporating exercises into day to day living activities.
 Few patients may require additional support, high levels of care and specialized equipment.
 Patients with cerebellar involvement presents with balance and coordination problem.
 The fear of getting off the bed and difficulty in coordinated movement in any activity lets down the patient affecting the moral of the patient.
-Therapist has to help uplift the moral so to achieve maximum cooperation from patient while exercising.
+Therapist has to help uplift the moral so to achieve maximum cooperation from the patient while exercising.
 Frankel exercises for balance and coordination are specially designed exercises to address the problem and over the years have proved to be most reliable exercises for the problem.

-PAIN FREE PHYSIOTHERAPY CLINIC helps you achieve the best possible level of fitness in neurological problems.
+PAIN FREE PHYSIOTHERAPY CLINIC helps you achieve the best possible level of fitness in neurological conditions.
 Contact us to get in touch with an expert.